aprsworld/wsBroadcast/README.md

 ### HTTP Server

-The HTTP Server currently just serves static file content and the dynamic data (under '/.data') as a fallback for AJAX HTTP Polling.
+The HTTP Server currently just serves static file content and the dynamic data (under '/.data') as a fallback for AJAX HTTP Polling and for other uses.
 It is possible it may be extended to allow updates via HTTP as well.

+'/.data' serves the JSON data with a mime-type of 'application/json', though in the future may do some content negotation.

+'/.data.json' serves the JSON data with a mime-type of 'application/json'.

+'/.data.dat' serves the JSON data, but with a mime-type of 'text/plain' for compatibility with IE.

 The HTTP Server requires the 'serve-static', 'serve-index', and 'finalhandler' npm modules.

+Currently the HTTP server defaults to running on port 8888.

 ### WebSockets Server